-Nettle commonly grows in backyards and gardens, but did you know that this backyard weed can also have profound benefits for your body?
-In fact, nettle is a very popular herbal medicine in many parts of the world.
-Here’s one way to reap its benefits: use nettle oil.
+Nettle commonly grows in backyards and gardens, but did you know that this weed can also have profound benefits for your body?
+In fact, nettle is a popular herbal medicine in many parts of the world.
+Here’s one way to reap its benefits: Use nettle oil.
 Discover the uses of this lesser-known but equally versatile herbal oil.

 What Is Nettle Oil?

-Nettle oil or nettle extract comes from Urtica Dioica,1 a coarse, creeping, fibrous perennial plant from the Urticaceae plant family.2 Nettle, also known as hemp nettle, white nettle, or devil’s leaf, is native to Eurasia, but now grows wild across the US and other parts of the globe.
-It can be found in temperate regions, from Japan to the Andes Mountains.3
+Nettle oil or nettle extract comes from Urtica dioica, a creeping, fibrous perennial plant from the Urticaceae plant family.1 Nettle, also known as hemp nettle, white nettle or devil’s leaf, is native to Eurasia, but now grows wild across the U.S. and other parts of the globe.
+It can be found in temperate regions, from Japan to the Andes Mountains.2

-Nettle can be identified by its yellow roots, small green flowers, and ovate, pointed leaves covered with bristly stinging hair – hence, it’s more popular nickname, “stinging nettle.”
+Nettle can be identified by its creeping yellow roots, small green flowers, and ovate, pointed and toothed leaves that are covered with bristly stinging hair that can pierce the skin upon contact — hence, it’s more popular nickname, “stinging nettle.”
 In fact, the common name “nettle” actually comes from the Anglo-Saxon word “noedl,” which means "needle."
 Its hairy, erect, single stalks grow in clusters, giving it a bushy appearance.
-The plant can grow as tall as four feet (1.2 meters).
+The plant can grow as tall as 4 feet (1.2 meters).3

 Nettle has a long history of use as food and medicine.
-The stem's tough fibers are also used to make cloth.4 However, don’t be so quick to touch it — the fine hairs all over the plant release irritating chemicals when they come in contact with the skin, and can be painful.
-Here's what's unique about this plant, though: if the hairs comes in contact with a part of your body that's in pain, the original pain can decrease.
-Scientists believe this is because nettle reduces the levels of inflammatory chemicals in your body and interferes with how your body transmits pain signals.5
+Its fibers are even said to have been used to make cloth.4 However, don’t be so quick to touch it — the fine hairs all over the plant release formic acid, histamine and acetylcholine, chemicals that can cause pain and irritation when they come in contact with the skin.5

-Nettle oil is usually extracted from the dried leaves of the plant.
-Once it has been cooked or dried, the stinging properties of the fine hairs disappear.
+Nettle oil is usually extracted from the leaves and stems of the plant.
 Nettle oil is commonly added to many personal care products, such as soap and hair conditioner.
 It can also be taken in capsule form.9

 Uses of Nettle Oil